PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I am not raiding you.
 I am a customer," he said taking pride in the title.

 "Yes, here for trade.
-Trade is vile, but I must admit, it is more civilized than treachery, deception and thievery."
+Trade is vile.
+But, I must admit, it is more civilized than treachery, deception and thievery."

 "Deception has it's uses for the mighty," whispered Rattick from the corner of a round room.
 How did he do that?